50 Interesting Sex Facts You Probably Didn’t Know

 No couple is perfectly balanced in the bedroom

-You may think that if you could just get you and your partner’s libidos to match up perfectly then your life would be all sunshine and orgasms.
-The truth, though, is that no couple is perfectly matched and libidos change over time and circumstance, Schreiner says.
+The truth is that no couple is perfectly matched, and libidos change over time and circumstance, Schreiner says.
 “There is a low desire and high desire person in every relationship,” she says.
 “Only by removing judgment can each person work on acceptance and create a happy compromise.”
-Check out these 10 silent signs you have intimacy issues.

 Sex doesn’t have to include an orgasm